Plantains (platanos macho)

 Plantains are also used in sweet dishes such as “plátanos en tentación” (sweet plantain in syrup) or “maduros” (ripe sweet plantains), which are typically fried or grilled and then served as a side dish or as a dessert.

-One of my favorite desserts growing up was grilled plantains with condensed milk and strawberry jam.
+Growing up, one of my favorite desserts was grilled plantains with condensed milk and strawberry jam.

 How to cook with plantains

-Plantains are often used as a starchy vegetables and are typically cooked before eating.
+Plantains are starchy vegetables that are typically cooked before eating.
 They can be fried, grilled, or baked and are often used in savory dishes.
 They can also be mashed and made into dough for bread or pastries.

 Depending on the dish and the desired texture, there are many ways to cook with plantains.
 Here are a few popular methods: